CS3330-GroupE/E-CS3330-Hw5/README.md

 Contributions:

 Ethan Alexander: Setup some of the sub classes for abstract pizza, setup pizza factory, and setup the method addNewToppingToPizza.
 Also made a couple changes to the Enum class PizzaType and made some changes to iCookingStrategy subclasses.

+Blake Simpson: Worked on addNewTopping, removeTopping, checkout, selectCookingStrategy,the ICookingStrategy subclasses, and testing.